Wednesday, April 30, 2008

 Cards Direct lets people do just that.
 You can create custom Photo Cards, using your own photo, customize the text on the inside using either their pre-designed verses or your own, add personalization, and get your very own greeting cards.
 I know someone who takes amazing photos of a cemetery gate at sunset.
 Wouldn't one of those photos make great sympathy cards?

-I looked around the site a while and really liked the fun of this polka dot card.
-Click on the picture if you want a closer look.
-I could see this one used as a kid's birthday party invitation or a thank you card with a picture from the party on the front.
+I looked around the site a while and really liked the fun of a polka dot card I found.
+I could see it being used as a kid's birthday party invitation or a thank you card with a picture from the party on the front.
 It would be a great memory keepsake for everyone who attended the party.
+I think you're pretty much limited to your imagination.

 Whatever you use them for, if you design and send your own custom photo cards, I bet no one else will be sending the same cards you are.